V-Mayya/sql-project/index.md

 SELECT * FROM min_fatalities_by_country LIMIT 1;

 ```
+Given the amount of data collected, currently, the country with maximum fatalities is China (87,587).

 - Number of species of wildlife impacted in countries that have had moderate to severe earthquakes